 Madagascar is home to several exotic animals that are in high demand on the international market.
 According to the United States Agency for International Development (USAID), the animals most threatened by illegal trafficking are lemurs, reptiles, and exotic birds.
 A study published in 2018 looked at how trafficking affected the population of ploughshare tortoises in the country.

 “The ploughshare tortoise population declined > 50 percent during this period, to c.
 500 adults and subadults in 2014-2015.
-Prior to 2006, very few tortoises were seized either in Madagascar or internationally, but confiscations increased sharply from 2010.
+Before 2006, very few tortoises were seized in Madagascar or internationally, but confiscations increased sharply in 2010.
 Since 2015, poaching has intensified, with field reports suggesting that two of the four subpopulations are extinct, leaving an unknown but almost certainly perilously low number of adult tortoises in the wild,” the study states.

 Another study on the lemur population discovered that of the 171 hotels in the country, close to 15 percent had captive lemurs on their premises.
 Some of the hotels even publicly advertised lemurs as a tourist attraction.
 It is estimated that almost one-third of the entire lemur population on the island is kept as illegal pets.